 The most controversial event in the life of Pete Townshend occurred in 2003, when allegations surfaced on the media about his purported interest in child pornography on the internet.
-He denied these allegations, but some critics were persistent, including certain partisans of a rival guru to Meher Baba, who were eager to imply that Townshend’s conjectural role as a paedophile amounted to proof of Meher Baba being a deficient guide.
+He denied these allegations.
+Some critics were persistent, including partisans of a rival guru to Meher Baba, who were eager to imply that Townshend’s conjectural role as a paedophile amounted to proof of Meher Baba being a deficient guide (the rival was Sathya Sai Baba).
 Sectarian thinking often exhibits peculiarities.

 The autobiography Who I Am supplies details that negate the allegations (pp. 482ff.).
 The home of the rock star was surrounded by reporters and camera crews intent upon a celebrity scoop.
-Townshend was taken to a police station, but released on bail.
+Townshend was taken to a police station.
+However, he was released on bail.
 Forensic examination of his computers could not find any evidence to incriminate him.
 These and other matters are mentioned in Who I Am.
 The allegations may accordingly be set aside.

 Unless otherwise specified, all page references above are to Pete Townshend, Who I Am (London: HarperCollins, 2012).